 In fiscal year 2004, the Authority implemented a rolling owner controlled insurance program (ROCIP).
 Under this program, WASA procures insurance for most of the contractors working on construction projects at Blue Plains and other major construction projects.
-The benefits of this program are broader coverage, enhanced safety and loss control, which has resulted in fewer claims, increased minority participation (contractors who would not participate because of insufficient insurance coverage) and potential cost savings.
-At the end of fiscal year 2008, 54 projects and 174 contractors were enrolled in the program.
-The dollar value of all ROCIP contracts to date totaled \$478 million, of which contracts totaling \$276 million were awarded to Minority Business or Local Small Disadvantaged Business Enterprises.
-Over the life of the five year program, we anticipate savings of approximately \$4.3 million.
+The benefits of this program are broader coverage levels for all contracts; enhanced safety and loss control, which has resulted in fewer claims; increased minority participation (contractors who would not otherwise participate because of insufficient insurance coverage); and costs savings.
+At the end of fiscal year 2009, 68 projects and 217 contractors were enrolled in the program.
+The dollar value of all ROCIP contracts to date totaled \$595 million.
+Twenty-six of 58 prime contractors are Minority Business or Local Small Disadvantaged Business Enterprises.
+In fiscal year 2009, the Board of Directors approved continuation of the Program for an additional three years.